aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

 In this schema, only the owner of the object has the authorization to perform delete operations on the owner created object, but anyone can read or update them.
+This is because `read` and `update` aren't specified as owner-only actions, so all users are able to perform them.
+Since `delete` is specified as an owner only action, only the object's creator can delete the object.

-Here's a truth table for the above-mentioned schema.
-In the table below `other` refers to any user other than the creator or owner of the object.
+Here's a table outlining which users are permitted to execute which operations. **owner** refers to the user who created the object,  **other** refers to all other users.

 |       | getTodo | listTodos | createTodo | updateTodo | deleteTodo |
 |:------|:-------:|:---------:|:----------:|:----------:|:----------:|